Graph Foundations

 What is a graph?
 Vertices, edges, and basic notation

 A graph is one of the most versatile structures in mathematics and computer science.
 At its core, a graph is simply a collection of vertices (also called nodes) connected by edges (also called links).
-This simple idea can model an incredible variety of real-world systems!
+This simple idea models an incredible variety of real-world systems -- social networks, road maps, molecular structures, and the internet itself.

-In this module, you'll build graphs from scratch, learn the essential terminology, and discover how graphs can be represented mathematically.
-Let's dive in!
+In this section you will build graphs from scratch, learn the essential terminology, explore the difference between directed and undirected edges, and see how graphs can be represented as matrices.

 Interactive Graph Builder

-Build your own graph!
 Click on the canvas to add vertices, then drag from one vertex to another to create an edge.
-This is the foundation of graph theory - vertices connected by edges.
+Use Delete Mode to remove vertices and their incident edges.

 0